| |

 In 1855, a national organisation was formed, with meetings held in chapels and churches throughout the country.
 Members were enrolled from the age of six, taking a pledge of total abstinence and were taught the "evils of drink".

-Local "Bands" met regulary to listen to lectures, which included Christian teaching, and to participate in activities such as singing.
+Local "Bands" met regularly to listen to lectures, which included Christian teaching, and to participate in activities such as singing.
 Music played an important role in the organisation and competitions were held between different Band of Hope choirs.

 Certificates or members cards were usually issued on signing the pledge.